Raksha Khadse

 Raksha Nikhil Khadse (born 13 May 1987) is a politician from Maharashtra and a member of the Bhartiya Janata Party.
 She represents the Raver Loksabha seat in the lower house of the Indian parliament and is a Minister of State in the Government of India.

 Personal life

 Khadse was born in Khetia, Madhya Pradesh.
 Raksha Khadse is the daughter-in-law of senior NCP leader of Maharashtra Eknath Khadse.
-She is the widow of his son Nikhil Khadse.
-She comes from the Leva Patel agrarian community.
+She is the wife of late Nikhil Khadse.
+She comes from the Leva Patel (Leva Patidar) agrarian community.